PygmalionAI/aphrodite-engine/README.md

 1. By design, Aphrodite takes up 90% of your GPU's VRAM.
 If you're not serving an LLM at scale, you may want to limit the amount of memory it takes up.
 You can do this in the API example by launching the server with the `--gpu-memory-utilization 0.6` (0.6 means 60%).

-2. You can view the full list of commands by running `python -m aphrodite.endpoints.openai.api_server --help`.
+2. You can view the full list of commands by running `aphrodite run --help`.

 3. Context Length extension via the RoPE method is supported for most models.
 Use the command-line flag `--max-model-len` to specify a desired context length and the engine will adjust the RoPE scaling accordingly.